ArborealAudio/arbor/README.md

 	- [x] Got basic shapes using Olivec software renderer

-	- [x] Make text drawing more robust and complete
+	- [ ] Make text drawing more robust and complete

+		- [ ] Allow importing/creating a custom font bitmap and using that for text rendering

+		- [ ] Text kerning

 	- [ ] Make some basic widgets for building UI: